carlosberti/jobsonthego/README.md

 - [WebApp](https://jobsonthego.carlosberti.dev/)

+## FYI

+Worth to mention that I'm not using a state managment tool because it was not needed.
+I would use context fopr session maybe, and probably zustand as main state management!

 ## Installation

 First of all you need to have nodejs installed.
 So, if you don't have it, install with you package manager or download it from [nodejs](https://nodejs.org/en/) and install.